-Megan calls upon her training in Feminist Psychoanalytic Therapy, Jungian Psychology, Relational Psychoanalysis, Brainspotting, Object Relations and Queer Theory to help guide the work.
-Megan is currently completing a year long training program to become a certified play therapist.
+Megan calls upon her training in Feminist Psychoanalytic Therapy, Jungian Psychology, Relational Psychoanalysis, Brainspotting, Object Relations, Queer Theory, and Play Therapy to help guide the work.
 Megan integrates play therapy and psychodynamic therapy in her work with children.

 Many people can only attend therapy once a week, while others want more frequent help.
 Typically, Megan works with people in long-term depth psychotherapy.